nimiq/mining-pool/README.md

 ### Pool Payout
 The payout process is meant to be run separately from the other processes and relays payout transactions into the network according to user balances.

+## Important Tipps
+* Both the server/service and the separate payout processes need to be full nodes.
+* The payout process exits automatically after it finished, so it needs to be restarted for each payout.
+This is by design.
+* One way to run the payout regularily is to set up a CRON job for it.
+* The payout process needs to run with access to the same database as the server/service, but can potentially run on a separate server.
+* If all processes run on the same server, remember to separate their consensus databases by running them in different working directories.
+* To be able to send transactions, the payout process needs to know the private key of the pool wallet.
+Therefore you can either put the wallet seed into the payout config file or come up with other means to protect the pool's funds.

 ## Setup
 1. Clone the Nimiq core repository, checkout the `marvin/pool` branch and run `yarn` or `npm install`.
    (The core repository is expected to be accessible from the mining-pool directory as `../core/`.)